Tommy Svensson: Playing career

 Svensson's playing career took him to Östers IF as well as Belgian Standard Liège.
 Throughout his career, he suffered from knee injuries.
 His injuries almost stopped him from competing in 1968.
 However, Svensson persevered.
 He was awarded Guldbollen in 1969 and played at the 1970 FIFA World Cup.

 Managing career

 After retiring, Svensson started working as the Östers IF team manager while Lars "Laban" Arnesson was the coach.
 He later had a successful period with Tromsø IL, and became national team coach in 1991.

 He led the Sweden national team to the 1992 European Football Championship semi final as well as a bronze medal at the 1994 FIFA World Cup.
 He resigned in 1997 after failing to qualify for UEFA Euro 1996 and 1998 FIFA World Cup, and later worked in television with match commentary as well as coaching Tromsø for a second period in 2001.

-Outside the Azteca Stadium, there are statues representing the best is a statue of the best players of each nation.
-Sweden is represented by Tommy Svensson.